rahmanidashti/FairRecSys/README.md

 <img src="./images/banner.jpeg" alt="Markdown Monster icon" style="float: left; margin-right: 10px;" />

 ## Datasets
 We add all of the datasets into the <a href="./datasets">`datasets`</a> folder with the user and item groups.
 Each folder in `datasets` folder is relevant to one dataset and each of which contains a folder called `groups`.
 The `groups` folder includes to subfolders, `items` and `users`.
-The  `items` folder contains short-head and long-tail item groups while the  `users` folder includes user group files based on two user grouping methods (i.e., 5% and 20%).
+The  `items` folder contains short-head and long-tail item groups while the  `users` folder includes user group files based on two user grouping methods (i.e., interaction and consumption).

 ## How to Run?